SCCF 2023 – 2024 GRANT RECIPIENTS

 Casa de los Ninos offers services that have been strategically chosen to support at-risk, low-income families of all ages, races and genders every step of the way – by providing child abuse prevention programs, assisting families when crisis arise and offering treatment through therapeutic services.

-Focus of the 2023 Grant: Kelly Early Education Center
+Focus of the 2024 Grant: Kelly Early Education Center

 The Kelly Early Education Center is committed to providing high quality early education that will not only prepare students to be successful in kindergarten, but to also be socially and developmentally prepared to form healthy relationships and social connections to build a solid foundation for themselves as they grow.
-About 80% of households attending the Early Education Center use DES subsidies.
+About 80% of households attending the Kelly Early Education Center use DES subsidies.
 The EEC has dedicated a specific focus to families who live in poverty whose children may exhibit disruptive or challenging behaviors that can lead to expulsion from other early education programs.

 MEASURABLE OUTCOMES